Accountability and Testing of Students in Various Situations:

 A. No. Public schools do not have the authority to administer the PreACT Secure to home-schooled students, including those enrolled in their district for two or fewer classes per day.

-A. A parent must submit a written request for student opt-out to the principal or the school board.
+A. A parent should submit a written request for student opt-out to the principal or the school board.
 Per Wis.
 Stats.
 118.30(2)(b)3., if the student is in grades 4, 8, and 9-11 the request must be granted.
 However, if the student is not in the above mentioned grade levels, the decision to grant the request is at the discretion of the school board.
+Districts/schools should maintain records of parent opt-out requests.

 A. Yes.
 You must test all students enrolled using the assessment that is required for the grade level in which the student is placed.
 If the student is not a full academic year student, the student counts in accountability determination only as a test participant and is not calculated into ELA and Mathematics proficiency rates.